 In general, the choice of the procurement method depends on the financial value of the goods, works and services to be procured.
-A Financial Threshold/Ceiling has been set by the UTaNRMP depending on type/ category of activity being financed.
+A Financial Threshold/Ceiling has been set by the UTaNRMP depending on type/ category of activity being financed and IFAD procurement guidelines.

 Note that UTANRMP may revise these from time to time.
-Procurement thresholds are given in Table 5.2 below.
-It should however be noted that PCT may facilitate procurement of several community proposals to shorten the procurement process and payment of taxes
+Procurement thresholds are given in Table 5.2 below: